 Around the same time I got my first sponsorship, a small clothing company from Los Angeles.
 They were very good to me, sending me giant boxes of product every month.
 Shortly after that I got hooked up with a shoe sponsor, the same company that Mark Gonzales rode for, that was a dream come true.

 I also started getting flow from a hard-goods company as well.
 I was set, clothes, shoes and decks.
 This gave me the motivation to get out of my small town and try to "make it" in the skateboard world of California.

 At 17, I left school before shortly before graduation and embarked on a whirlwind tour of the United States with my shoe sponsor.
-The goal of the trip was to hit every major city from NYC to San Francisco and promote the shoes and get footage for an upcoming promo video.
+The goal of the trip was to hit every major city from NYC to San Francisco promoting the shoes and getting footage for an upcoming promo video.
 Needless to say, I was stoked.

 On this trip, I realized that skateboarding was everywhere.
 In every small town across America, there were skaters.
 And when we went to these small towns, we instantly had new friends because we all skated.